tutek1/DTLabs/10_VFX/lab10.md

 The manager handles playing fullscreen VFX.
 We will add it to `Autoload` and use it to add the fullscreen grayscale effect to the game.
 Now it just has a tweening function to pulse the grayscale effect, which is not yet implemented.

 ### Particle Sprites
 The last thing I added are the sprites that will be used for the particle effects, which we will create in the second part of the codelab.
+They are just small `64x64` textures.

 <img src="img/AirEnemyParticles.png" width="60"/> <img src="img/BoltParticles.png" width="120"/> <img src="img/CloudParticles.png" width="60"/> <img src="img/FootParticles.png" width="60"/>